wintermuted/blog/_posts/2017-4-11-what-i-learned-at-product-camp.markdown

 > Below I've outlined the basics of the tiers, the content of which is heavily sourced from the original article and related publications:

-### One Star Teams: Create Business Value
+## One Star Teams: Create Business Value

 A one-star fluency team is an organization that practices the fundamentals of Agile and focuses on delivering business value, while the broader organization understands and benefits from the insights they gain from the process.
 The teams focus on the value delivered to stakeholders & customers, rather than solely technical architecture, typically articulated through user-stories.

->- **Benefit**: Greater visibility into teams' work; ability to redirect.
+- **Benefit**: Greater visibility into teams' work; ability to redirect.
->- **Investment**: Team development and work process design.
+- **Investment**: Team development and work process design.
->- **Core Metric**: Team regularly reports progress from a business value perspective.
+- **Core Metric**: Team regularly reports progress from a business value perspective.

 > **Practices:** [Scrum](https://www.scrumalliance.org/why-scrum) or [Kanban](https://www.versionone.com/what-is-kanban/), [backlogs](https://www.agilealliance.org/glossary/backlog/), [retrospectives](https://www.mountaingoatsoftware.com/agile/scrum/meetings/sprint-retrospective), [iterations](https://www.agilealliance.org/glossary/iteration/), [Sprints](https://www.mountaingoatsoftware.com/agile/scrum/meetings/sprint-planning-meeting), and [kanban boards](https://leankit.com/learn/kanban/kanban-board/).

-### Two-Star Teams: Deliver on Market's Cadence
+## Two-Star Teams: Deliver on Market's Cadence

 A two-star fluency organization has made major investments in building the software development skills of the team at the initial cost of decreased productivity, but the benefit of increased productivity & higher quality following the initial investment.
 Two-star teams are able to ship at market cadence, and on will.
+Two star teams adhere to the philosophies of Extreme Programming, Software Craftsmanship, and DevOps.

->- **Benefit**: Low defects and high productivity.
+- **Benefit**: Low defects and high productivity.
->- **Investment**: Lowered productivity during technical skill development.
+- **Investment**: Lowered productivity during technical skill development.
->- **Core Metric**: Team ships on market cadence.
+- **Core Metric**: Team ships on market cadence.

 > **Practices:** [Extreme Programming](http://www.extremeprogramming.org/), [continuous integration](https://www.thoughtworks.com/continuous-integration), [test-driven development](https://www.agilealliance.org/glossary/tdd/), [pair-programming](https://www.agilealliance.org/glossary/pairing/), and [collective code ownership](https://www.agilealliance.org/glossary/collective-ownership/).

-### Three-Star Teams: Optimize Value
+## Three-Star Teams: Optimize Value

 A three-star team is one that has achieved the ideal of agile; rapid product-development that is responsive to change, business experts being involved as full-time contributors, and an improved ability to serve the needs of the business.
+These incorporate business experts (such as product managers, business analysts, and quality assurance analysts) as full-time team members, rather than as external stakeholders.
+Managers are capable of working across the organization to remove obstacles.

->- **Benefit**: Higher value deliveries and better product decisions.
+- **Benefit**: Higher value deliveries and better product decisions.
->- **Investment**: Social capital expended on incorporating business expertise into team.
+- **Investment**: Social capital expended on incorporating business expertise into team.
->- **Core Metric**: Team provides concrete business metrics.
+- **Core Metric**: Team provides concrete business metrics.

 > **Practices:** [Lean Software Development](http://www.allaboutagile.com/7-key-principles-of-lean-software-development-2/), [Agile chartering](https://www.agilealliance.org/glossary/project-chartering/), embedded product management teams, [customer discovery](https://steveblank.com/tag/customer-discovery/), and [adaptive planning](https://www.scrumalliance.org/community/articles/2010/february/how-to-sustain-adaptive-planning).

-### Four-Star Teams: Optimize the System
+## Four-Star Teams: Optimize the System

 A four-star team is referred to as the future of Agile; tight collaboration with other portions of the business, "...whole-system thinking and a willingness to experiment."
 These teams make use of "...advanced management theories and innovative product development methods.
 This is kept almost deliberately opaque, as Larsen and Shore claim to have observed only very few teams that achieve this, most of which happen smaller teams.

->- **Benefit**: Alignment with organizational goals; synergistic effects.
+- **Benefit**: Alignment with organizational goals; synergistic effects.
->- **Investment**: Significant effort in establishing organizational culture; inventing new practices.
+- **Investment**: Significant effort in establishing organizational culture; inventing new practices.
->- **Core Metric**: Team reports how its actions impact the overall organization.
+- **Core Metric**: Team reports how its actions impact the overall organization.

 > **Practices:** [Agile portfolio management](http://www.scaledagileframework.com/program-portfolio-management/), [systems thinking](https://www.oreilly.com/ideas/the-critical-role-of-systems-thinking-in-software-development), [value stream analysis](https://en.wikipedia.org/wiki/Value_stream_mapping), whole system planning, intact teams, [open book management](https://en.wikipedia.org/wiki/Open-book_management), [radical self-organization](http://digitalcommons.unl.edu/cgi/viewcontent.cgi?article=1066&context=managementfacpub)

 Below is a helpful, powerpoint slide-worthy chart that I shamelessly copied from the original post.
 It can be used to quickly illustrate what I described above: